 Tracks are duplicated by pressing the Duplicate button (two overlapping rectangles).
 The duplicate appears immediately next to the original.
 This duplicate may then be dragged into another position, perhaps into another SetList.

 The track’s definition (its name and configuration) can be shared with the Song Rhythm Tracks community by pressing the Share button (the square with an upwards pointing arrow).
 This copies it’s name and configuration to our servers to be used by others searching for that same name to retrieve its definition.

 Tracks are ready to play when the status above their name is ‘Ready‘ and the green play triangle symbol is displayed.
 Press the green play triangle to play the track.
 You will then see a page similar to this one:

 There are the usual player controls and also two special aspects:

 Speed Control: The audio may be slowed down slightly, or sped up.
 The controls for this are in purple, and the original and adjusted speed is shown.
 Audio quality suffers if the speed is slowed down too much so it is limited to 92% of original recorded speed; Audio quality does not suffer much on being sped up to anything up to double the original speed.

-Track Progress Bar: The progress of the audio file is shown as it is played and it is partitioned into sections of introduction, identified with an ‘<‘, repeating choruses, and an ending, identified with a ‘>‘.
-The choruses are identified as ‘1‘ for First, ‘M‘ for Middle and ‘U‘ for Last.
+Track Progress Bar: The progress of the audio file is shown as it is played and it is split into sections of introduction, identified with an ‘<‘, repeating choruses and an ending, identified with a ‘>‘.
+The choruses are identified as ‘1‘ for First, ‘M‘ for Middle and ‘L‘ for Last.

 Number of Downloads